Cimbali/pympress/README.md

 It comes with many great features ([more below](#functionalities)):
 - supports embedded gifs (out of the box), videos, and audios (with VLC or Gstreamer integration)
 - text annotations displayed in the presenter window
-- natively supports beamer's *notes on second screen*!
+- natively supports beamer's *notes on second screen*, as well as Libreoffice notes pages!

 Pympress is a free software, distributed under the terms of the GPL license (version 2 or, at your option, any later version).